 RSTUDIO_WHICH_R environment variable to the R executable that you want to run against.
 For example, to force RStudio to use the R executable located at

 Note that in order for RStudio to see this environment variable it needs to be launched from a terminal where the variable has been set to the desired value and exported.

-On Linux, RStudio Desktop and Open-Source Server use the version of R pointed to by the output of the following command:
+On Linux, RStudio Desktop IDE, RStudio Server Open Source, and RStudio Workbench (previously RStudio Server Pro) all use the version of R pointed to by the output of the following command:

 which command performs a search for the R executable using the system PATH.
 RStudio will therefore by default bind to the same version that is run when R is executed from a terminal.